Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors

-be an exact sequence of Lie groups denoted by $\mathfrak{N}$.
+be an exact sequence of Lie groups, not necessarily central.
 There is a canonical action $\alpha$ of $H$ on $N$ defined by requiring

-This defines a smooth crossed module, whose associated Lie 2-group we also denote $\mathfrak{N}$.
+This defines a smooth crossed module, whose associated Lie 2-group we denote by $\mathfrak{N}$.
 Transport 2-functors with $\mathcal{B}\mathfrak{N}$-structure correspond to (non-abelian) \emph{lifting gerbes}.
-They generalize the abelian lifting gerbes \cite{brylinski1,murray} for central extensions to arbitrary short exact sequences of Lie groups. \end{enumerate}
+They generalize the abelian lifting gerbes \cite{brylinski1,murray} for central extensions to arbitrary short exact sequences of Lie groups. \end{enumerate} \end{example}

-\paragraph{Transgression to Loop Spaces.}
+\subsubsection{Transgression to Loop Spaces}

-Let us briefly indicate that transport 2-functors on a smooth manifold $M$ induce tautologically structure on the loop space $LM$.
-This comes from the fact that there is a canonical diffeological functor
+Transport 2-functors on a smooth manifold $M$ induce interesting structure on the loop space $LM$.
+This comes from the fact that there is a canonical smooth functor

-expressing the fact that a point in $LM$ is just a particular path in $M$, and that a path in $LM$ is just a particular bigon in $M$ \cite{schreiber5}.
-The composition of $\ell$ with
+expressing that a point in $LM$ is just a particular path in $M$, and that a path in $LM$ is just a particular bigon in $M$ \cite[Section 4.2]{schreiber5}.
+If $\mathrm{tra}: \mathcal{P}_2(M) \to T$ is a transport 2-functor, then the composition of $\ell$ with

 yields a functor